petercorke/robotics-toolbox-python/roboticstoolbox/backend/VPython/README.md

 3D options:
  * Toggle the UI mode between Canvas Controls, and a Teachpanel
    * The Teachpanel will have a slider for each joint to rotate between all available angles for that joint
+ * Take a screenshot of the scene.
+Saves to user's downloads folder.
  * Choose which robot to edit
  * Toggle robot/frame visibility
  * Change robot opacity